 *If this is your first time registering, first review the AU Eagle Service Tutorial.

-Meet with Sarah Stanley, the Assistant Director of Student Affairs, who can assist you with your academic planning with respect to graduation requirements and course selection.
+- Meet with Sarah Stanley, the Assistant Director of Academic Advising and Policy Development, who can assist you with your academic planning with respect to graduation requirements and course selection.
 Book an appointment with her.

 *This is particularly important if you are considering switching divisions at any time during law school or if you are hoping to graduate early.

-Ensure that you are on track to meet all WCL and ABA graduation requirements by requesting a formal degree audit by emailing the Office of Registrar, at email@example.com, from your student email account.
+- Ensure that you are on track to meet all WCL and ABA graduation requirements by requesting a formal degree audit by emailing the Office of Registrar, at email@example.com, from your student email account.

 Office of Student Affairs: Law school is difficult.
 You may be faced with challenges that you never anticipated.
 You may even know that you have a problem, but cannot pinpoint what it is.